jupyterhub/jupyterhub-deploy-teaching/README.md

 doesn't have their user accounts, but has their home directories.
 When recreating the same users it is important that they all have the same uids so the new users have ownership of the home directories.

+**This is only relevant when using GitHub OAuth for users and authentication.**

 To save the list of usernames and uids in `{{homedir}}/saved_users.txt`: